Social Media Trivia Quiz Questions With Answers

 A: Social networks or social networking services.

-In 2016, Merriam-Webster defined social media as what?
+, Merriam-Webster defined social media as what?

 A: "forms of electronic communication (such as Web sites) through which people create online communities to share information, ideas, personal messages, etc."